 Types of Credit Scores

 A credit score is a number lenders use to help them decide how likely it is that they will be repaid on time if they give a person a loan or a credit card.
 Your personal credit score is built on your credit history.
-Your Experian credit score ranges from 330 to 830.
+Your FICO® Score* ranges from 300 to 850.
 A decent credit score is essential for your financial well-being because the higher it is, the less of a credit risk you are.
 There are primarily two types of credit scores, generic scores and custom scores:

 Generic credit scores are used by many types of lenders and businesses to determine general credit risk.
 You can access your generic score as one score using the same formula across all three credit reporting agencies.

 Custom credit scores are developed for use by individual lenders.
 They rely on credit reports and other information, such as account history, from the lender's own portfolio.
 They are unique to the specific business, or they may be used by specific types of lenders, such as credit unions.
 Custom credit scores can apply to specific types of lending, such as mortgage lending or auto lending.

 Understanding Credit Score Factors and Improving Your Credit Scores

 The elements from your credit report that shape your credit scores are called credit score factors.
 Some factors that may affect credit scores are:

 - Your total debt